W Idioms

 - with pleasure or enjoyment

-I began my new job and started doing my work with relish.
+I began my new job and did my work with relish.

 - referring to something, concerning something